blab-lab/vsaSentence/README.md

 ------
 N=41 speakers contributed data to vsaSentence.
 Point to the location of the data using `get_dataPaths_vsaSentence.m`.
 Make sure to update the path on line 9.

 You will also need code in the free-speech repository (<https://github.com/carrien/free-speech>).
+To ensure compatibility, use a version from ~August 2024.

 Begin making a wide table (suitable for correlations) with one row per speaker using `get_speakerData.m`.